johnnyau19/cloud-scheduling/README.md

 ## Data Preparation
 - The environment generates job data based on Gaussian (normal) distributions to simulate real-world uncertainty in workload estimation.

-- When creating a new job, the **estimated workload** is first sampled from a Gaussian distribution \( \mathcal{N}(\mu, \sigma^2) \), where the random variable is the estimated workload itself.
+- When creating a new job, the **estimated workload** is first sampled from a Gaussian distribution, where the random variable is the estimated workload itself.
 This value serves as an approximation of the actual job size and is passed to initialize a job object.

 - The **actual workload**, which is unknown to the agent, is then sampled from another Gaussian distribution centered around the estimated workload.
 In this case, the estimated workload acts as the **mean**, and a predefined standard deviation controls the noise level.
 This models real-world scenarios where estimation errors occur due to incomplete or noisy information.